 Scott Aaronson wrote an open problems column on the Busy Beaver Function [1] in 2020.
-It is an excellent article that discusses the function, what is known, and why its important.
-We summarizes some of it to give context for the progress made; however,
+It is an excellent article that discusses the function, what is known, and why it's important.
+We summarize some of his article to give context for the progress made; however,

 - 1. For a fuller account of what was known in 2020, see Scott's article referenced above. - 2.
 For a fuller account of the breakthrough I will discuss, see Scott Aaronson's blog post on the result [2], Ben Brubaker's superb article in Quanta Magazine [6], or bbchallenge's own announcement [22].
+Better yet: read all three.

 Def 1.1 BB(n) is the largest number of steps that an n-state Turing machine that halts will take to halt (BB stands for Busy Beaver).
 Note that to define BB(n) rigorously you need to specify the details of the Turing machine model you are using.
-See he paper of Aaronson for these details.
+See the paper of Aaronson for these details.